mybb/mybb-build/README.md

 - `sources/build.properties` - variables specific to the target release,
 - `build.xml` - project-specific Phing package building instructions.

-After Phing is run the output files are located in the `build/` directory.
+After Phing is run the build files are located in the `build/` directory.
+Output packages and metadata are copied to `output/`.

 ### Package building
 You can execute Phing with `php phing-latest.phar`.